PacktWorkshops/The-Deep-Learning-Workshop/README.md

 ## Requirements and Setup
 To get started with the project files, you'll need to:
-1 Install Jupyter on Windows, Mac, Linux
+* Install Jupyter on Windows, Mac, Linux
-2 Install Python on Windows, Mac, Linux
+* Install Python on Windows, Mac, Linux
-3 Install TensorFlow 2.0 on Windows, Mac, Linux
+* Install TensorFlow 2.0 on Windows, Mac, Linux

+About The Deep Learning with TensorFlow Workshop